5l1v3r1/dashboard-3/readme.md

 Dashboard has setup and usage documentation contained in `readme.md` files.
 This is the Dashboard readme.md.

 Dashboard has API documentation for [developers](https://userdashboard.github.io/api).
+The online documentation includes sample response objects.

 Dashboard has UI documentation for [users](https://userdashboard.github.io/account) demonstrating how to perform account-related tasks like changing passwords or cancelling subscriptions.